Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Abstract

 \section{Abstract}

 We develop a theory of enlarged mixed Shimura varieties, putting the universal vectorial bi-extension defined by Coleman into this framework to study some functional transcendental results of Ax type.
-We study their bi-algebraic systems, formulate the Ax-Schanuel conjecture and explain its relation with the Ax logarithmique theorem and the Ax-Lindemann theorem which we shall prove.
-We also prove the whole Ax-Schanuel conjecture for the unipotent part.
-All these bi-algebraic and transcendental results generalize their counterparts for mixed Shimura varieties.
+We study their bi-algebraic systems, formulate the Ax-Schanuel conjecture and explain its relation with the logarithmic Ax theorem and the Ax-Lindemann theorem which we shall prove.
+All these bi-algebraic and transcendental results extend their counterparts for mixed Shimura varieties.
 In the end we briefly discuss about the Andr\'{e}-Oort and Zilber-Pink type problems for enlarged mixed Shimura varieties.